Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Related Work

-PPS \cite{chandra2016crowdfunding} addresses the shortcomings of PPR by offering early contributors higher refund than a late contributor for the same amount.
-The refund bonus of a contributor is determined using securities from a cost based complex prediction market \cite{abernethy2013efficient} and is given as $R^{PPS}_i(\sigma)= (r^{t_i}_i - x_i) \ \forall i \in N$ where, $t_i ~ \mbox{and} ~ r_i^{t_i}$ are Player $i$'s time of contribution and the number of securities allocated to it, respectively. $r_i^{t_i}$ depends on the contribution $x_i$ and the total number of securities issued in the market at the time contribution $t_i$ denoted by $q^{t_i}$.
-Then the payoff structure of PPS, for every Player $i$, can be expressed as,
+\textit{Provision Point Mechanism With Securities (PPS).} PPS \cite{chandra2016crowdfunding} addresses the shortcomings of PPR by offering early contributors higher refund than a late contributor for the same amount.
+The refund bonus of a contributor is determined using securities from a cost based complex prediction market \cite{abernethy2013efficient} and is given as $R^{PPS}_i(\sigma)= (r^{t_i}_i - x_i) \ \forall i \in N$ where, $t_i ~ \mbox{and} ~ r_i^{t_i}$ are Agent $i$'s time of contribution and the number of securities allocated to it, respectively. $r_i^{t_i}$ depends on the contribution $x_i$ and the total number of securities issued in the market at the time contribution $t_i$ denoted by $q^{t_i}$.
+Then the payoff structure of PPS, for every Agent $i$, can be expressed as,